KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 target_include_directories (SerializationAPI INTERFACE "..")

 # Declare common library target that will be used by both our implementations.
-# NOTE: In order for implementation detection to work properly we need to make this library shared too.
+# NOTE: In order for implementation detection to work properly we need to make
-#       Implementation detection will flag `no destructor` link error if we link it as static like before.
+#       this library shared too.
+Implementation detection will flag `no destructor`
+#       link error if we link it as static library like before.
 add_library (SerializationCommon SHARED "Common/SerializerPrivate.cpp" "Common/SerializerPrivate.hpp")
 target_link_libraries (SerializationCommon PUBLIC SerializationAPI) target_compile_definitions (SerializationCommon PRIVATE SERIALIZATION_IMPLEMENTATION)